Vorkytaka/hors/README.md

 [Original library](https://github.com/DenisNP/Hors) is created by [DenisNP](https://github.com/DenisNP) with C#.

-This is port of library to the Dart language.
+This is a port of library to the Dart language.

 For now this library is backward compatible with the original one.
 But this implementation written a little bit different.